-- P.D. test must be done 24 to 48 hours prior to appointment (if required). - Credit will be given to students based on services performed. - Service must be completed within the time allotted for each service. - Students must pay for all personal services prior to receiving service.
-See personal service protocol and the student price list. - Proper sanitation and State Board protocols must be followed. - May receive personal services that are only in direct relation to his/her enrolled course.
-Example: Estheticians may not receive manicure while clocked in. - Graduating students can receive two personal services the day of graduation provided they have completed all required operations and administrative exit procedures/paperwork. - Student must be scheduled on the clinic floor and sign up for services that morning.
+- P.D. test must be done 24 to 48 hours prior to appointment (if required).
+P.D test are good for a year. - Credit will be given to students based on services performed. - Service must be completed within the time allotted for each service. - Students must adhere to service timing that is allotted for each service (just like for a client). - Students must start at the time they signed up for.
+Example: Jane Doe signed up for a haircut at 11:00am.
+She must start her service at that time not 45 mins later. - Clients come first.
+Students must schedule their personal services around their client's appointments. - Proper sanitation and State Board protocols must be followed. - May receive personal services that are only in direct relation to his/her enrolled course.
+Example: Estheticians may not receive manicure while clocked in. - Graduating students can receive personal services the day of graduation provided they have completed all required operations and administrative exit procedures/paperwork. - Students can't receive personal services if the student turned in an early dismissal. - Student must be scheduled on the clinic floor and sign up for services that morning at 11:00 (Cosmo & Barber) 12:00pm (Esthi).
 Students in class must have their services signed off by their classroom educator.